ekeitho/Practice/README.md

 Practice
 ========

 This is code that I've taken online and practiced with.
 This is used for referencing and any work will be noted.
+I probably should be doing school work, but ... this is more fun. :p

 | path          | Description   |